zynksoftware/Zynk-Workflow/docs/_documentation/Email-Connector/Connecting-to-an-SMTP-Server.md

 title: Connecting to an SMTP Server
 ---
 ## Connecting to an SMTP Server
-Some of the tasks in the Email Connector require a SMTP connection, so you will need to create a [Connection]] with the type 'SMTP Server'.
-See [[Managing Connections](connection]]-with-the-type-'smtp-server'.-see [[managing-connections) for instructions on creating a new connection.
+Some of the tasks in the Email Connector require a SMTP connection, so you will need to create a connection with the type 'SMTP Server'.
+See [Connection Manager](connection-manager) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your SMTP details:

 [![SMTP Connection](http://www.zynk.com/images/v2/smtp_connection.png)](http://www.zynk.com/images/v2/smtp_connection.png)